wdtahmid/warehouse-client/README.md

+# SMART WAREHOUSE

-# Welcome to you in Smart Warehouse react app
+## Welcome to you in Smart Warehouse react app
 This is the app for stock of your smart phones products.
 You are able to upload your item easly with details information.
+You are also able to update your inventory / stock items.

 # Tecknowlogy Used:
+I have used secured mostly famouse technolowgy in this app for front-end and back-end.

+## Front-End
+* Reactjs
+* React Router
+* React Bootstrap
+* React Bootstrap Icons
+* Firebase
+* React Firebase Hooks
+* Reactn Helmet
+* React Toastify
+* Axios

+## Back-End
+* Node Js
+* Express Js
+* Mongodb Atlas
+* JWT

 # Getting Started with Create React App